ll629/INFO5901/documents/syllabus/syllabus.md

 100% of your grade is given by your client.

+### Grade Adjustments

+Your grade may be adjusted at the instructor's discretion.

+#### Project Progress

+When reporting the progress of your project to the teaching staff, if you are in anyway deceptive about the status of your project, I reserve the right to lower your grade.
+This includes lowering your final grade.

 ### Peer Evaluations

 At end the end of the semester, students will complete self and peer